 In March 2020, when the pandemic broke out in the US, telemedicine made a valuable alternative to regular in-person visits.
-In this case, telehealth software helped reduce the risk of exposure to the virus for both patients and clinicians with no harm to the quality of services.
+In this case, telemedicine apps helped reduce the risk of exposure to the virus for both patients and clinicians with no harm to the quality of services.

 However, as the epidemiological situation was gradually stabilizing, the use of e-consultations via telemedicine started to fall: